100sue/P7-Roland_APPERT/README.md

 I also used a lot of depencies like : Bcrypt, Dotenv, Helmet, Jsonwebtoken, Multer, Password-validator.

+GROUPOMANIA

+As a new develloper of the company, I have to set up an internal social network in order to allow a better cohesion within the Groupomania group.
+I was given carte blanche to set up the back-end and the front-end with the objective to develloper an application close to Reddit or 9GAG.
+Context:

+Here are the requirements of the management committee:

+    the presentation of the functionalities must be simple;
+    the creation of an account must be simple and possible from a cell phone;
+    the profile must contain very little information so that its completion is fast; - the deletion of the account must be possible;
+    access to a forum where employees can publish multimedia content must be available;
+    Access to a forum where employees publish texts must be present; users must be able to easily locate the latest contributions of employees ;
+    the Groupomania communication manager must be able to moderate interactions between employees and the Groupomania communication manager must be able to display the latest employee contributions
+    The database must be manipulated with the SQL language The connection data must be secure
+    The project must be inclusive by respecting the WACG standards

+Functional reflections on the User & Moderation part

+    Lambda" user must be able to : create an account with : name - first name - email - password ⇒ The network being internal only a groupomania.com address will be accepted
+        Log in with his email & password
+        Add an avatar (and a description to his profile) The user must be able to post a text and/or an image or a link User must be able to edit or delete their post The user must be able to see the posts of other users and easily find a post: 1.
+Option A: Display the posts from the most recent to the oldest 2.
+Option B : Post theme 3.option C : Integration of a block "my commented posts
+        The user must be able to like a post
+        The user must be able to comment a post

+    The moderator must be able to:
+        create a post
+        delete a post
+        delete a comment
+        Comment on a post

+Technologies, software, languages, frameworks, plugins used

+    Visual Studio Code

+    Git, GitHubDesktop & Github

+    HTML, CSS, JS

+    Backend: a.
+NodeJs b.
+Nodemon c. mySQL d.Express d.bcrypt g.no cache/ path /multer /JsonwebToken ... i.
+Multer

+    Front-end a.Vuejs - NuxtJS b.Axios c.nuxt/colormode d.Boostrap Vue (icons) e.Day jS

 <br>
 ## Front-end : How to make this project work.